One of the most important things you’re going to do for your business is to build your email list.

 Gives Deeper Understanding

-For example, if your audience consists of divorced women who want to learn to get on with their life, you may have subsets of this population.
+For example, if your audience comprises divorced women who want to learn to get on with their life, you may have subsets of this population.
 Some with kids, some without kids, some who decided to divorce, and so forth.
 If your products are right, you can dig deeper with your targeting.

 It might seem obvious, however, if you’re not a product creator but instead promote other people’s products as an affiliate, it’s up to you to understand the products and how they really work beyond the sales page information.